tugberkgoc/foundation-notes/01 Setup Win10.md

 Restart your computer when prompted.

 Now install Visual Studio Code and once launched install the [remote-wsl](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) component by Microsoft.
+You should also install the [browser-preview](https://marketplace.visualstudio.com/items?itemName=auchenberg.vscode-browser-preview) component which will allow you to open html web pages.

 ![remote-wsl](exercises/.images/remote-wsl.png)